Last Updated on August 14, 2022 by PixelPluck

-- Background object is larger than the subject.
+- The background object is larger than the subject.

-- Subject is too small with fine details.
+- The subject is too small with fine details.

-AF-Assist Illuminator: When the subject is poorly lit, AF-assist illuminator will light automatically and project a beam of light when shutter button is pressed halfway.
+When the subject is poorly lit, the AF-assist illuminator will light automatically and project a beam of light when the shutter button is pressed halfway.
 This feature may be turned off from Menu settings if not required.

-List of various focus modes available on Nikon D3300.
+List of various focus modes available on Nikon DSLR

 - AF-A or Auto-servo AF